 Provide a visible and easy accessible unsubscribe link in each mailing.
 Recipients must always be able to unsubscribe from your mailings, even though they have given consent earlier.

-Make sure unsubscription is possible with one or two clicks, without need to sign in or re-typing the email address.
-The chance that your e-mail will be marked as spam will be much smaller.
+Make sure unsubscription is possible with one or two clicks, without the need to sign in or re-typing the email address.
+The chance that your email will be marked as spam will be much smaller.

-Use a rate-limit on your mailings.
-Don’t send 10k mail at once, but use a mechanism that sends small chunks of only a few mails every few minutes.
+Use a rate limit on your mailings.
+Do not send 10.000 emails at once, but use a mechanism that sends small chunks of only a few emails every few minutes.

 When sending emails through or mail platform, the following restrictions apply:

 - Send a maximum of 1 email per second